timOTdev/0019_es6_for_everyone/notes.md

 ## Sets
 - A set is like a unique array that you can only add an item once
 - It has useful methods to manage the set also
-- It is not index-based and can't access items individually
 - Use `new Set()` to initate
 - Use .add() to add to the set
 - Use .delete() to delete the set